Aug 18, 2025 Chinenye Ozowara

 Step 3: Create a stakeholder communication plan

-A communication plan or strategy defines who to contact, what to share or request, how and when to communicate, and how to record and evaluate interactions.
+A stakeholder communication plan or strategy defines who to contact, what to share or request, how and when to communicate, and how to record and evaluate interactions.
 It aligns messages to stakeholder needs and project objectives.

 Stakeholder communication plan components